 POWERS AND DUTIES OF THE BOARD OF EDUCATION $01.61 AP.11

-Notice of Information Security Breach
+Notice of Security Breach

 Protection and Prevention

-The District will take reasonable security measures to guard against the foreseeable loss or exposure of restricted personal information about staff, students, and parents.
-The District will consider practices concerning physical, technical and administrative safeguards for both paper and electronic records addressed in the Kentucky Department of Education report entitled HB 341: Personal Data Security Study.
+The District will take reasonable security measures in accordance with KRS 61.931 - KRS 61.933, to guard against the foreseeable loss or exposure of personal information that it maintains or possesses.

-The Superintendent/designee shall oversee a process to identify the following information to be kept on file in the Central Office:

-What information is considered restricted:

-Where it currently resides;

-How it is protected;

-As included in the District budget, the maximum amount to be spent in notifying individuals of a breach; and

-Who is responsible for providing each level of security for each piece of restricted information.
+“Personal information” is defined as an individual’s first and last name or first initial and last name; personal mark; or unique biometric or genetic print or image, along with any data element listed below:

+Account number, credit or debit card number, that, in combination with any required security code, access code, or password would permit access to an account;

+Social Security number;

+Taxpayer identification number that incorporates a Social Security number;

+Driver’s license number, state identification card number, or other individual identification number issued by any agency;

+Passport number or other identification number issued by the United States government; or

+Individually identifiable health information as defined in 45 C.F.R. sec.
+160.103 except for education records covered by the Family Educational Rights and Privacy Act, as amended, 20 U.S.C. sec.
+1232g.

-Restricted personal information is defined as that information protected under federal or state law (FERPA, HIPAA, Kentucky Open Records law, etc.).
-Examples of restricted personal information includes, but is not limited to, social security or other identification number, financial account access information, medical records, computer passwords and security codes.
-Restricted personal information does not include information that is lawfully made available to the general public pursuant to state or federal law or regulation.
+Personal information does not include information that is lawfully made available to the general public pursuant to state or federal law or regulation.

 POWERS AND DUTIES OF THE BOARD OF EDUCATION $01.61 AP.11